microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 ### Data Visualizer Setup

-1. In MPLAB X IDE, press the Data Visualizer Icon (below) in the top toolbar.
+1. In MPLAB X IDE, press the Data Visualizer Icon (shown below) in the top toolbar.
 ![Data Visualizer Icon](./images/dvIcon.PNG)
 2. On the left side of the screen, click the gear icon next to the COM port.
 The port number may vary.
 ![Port Number](./images/portNumber.PNG)
 3. Set the baud rate to 115200.
 No other changes are needed.
 4. Press the play button next to the gear.
-5. When prompted, press "Send to Terminal", then close.
+5. When prompted, press Send to Terminal, then close.

 ### I/O Usage